krazydanny/laravel-repository/README.md

 ```

-To get the first model instance under a certain criteria
+To get the first model instance under a certain criteria:
 ```php

 $q = User::where( 'active', true );